AndrewKim1S/Offensive-Security-Projects/Notes/PBA_Notes.md

 # Dynamic Binary Instrumentation (DBI)

 * DBI engines monitor binaries (processes) as they execute and instrument the instr stream PIN (ex of DBI platform).
-The DBI tools implement with Pin are Pinttools which are chared libraries written in C/C++ using Pin API.
+The DBI tools implement with Pin are Pintools which are shared libraries written in C/C++ using Pin API.
 Pintools have 2 different types of funcs
   - Instrumentation routines
     tell Pin which instrumentation code to add and where. install callbacks to analysis routines